hhhuang18/scholarmail/README.md

 "remove_mail":    whether removing the emails after fetching

+"apply_highlight":whether highlighting the keywords in the generated page

 "proxy":          set to 1 if proxy is needed or 0

 "proxy_ip":       proxy IP address